Best Vitamin D Supplements for Adults Over 40 (2026 Guide)

 Always choose vitamin D3 (cholecalciferol) over D2 (ergocalciferol).

 D3 is the form your body naturally produces from sunlight.
 Research consistently shows that D3 raises blood levels of vitamin D more effectively and maintains them for longer than D2.
-A meta-analysis comparing the two found that D3 was significantly more effective at raising and sustaining 25(OH)D levels.
+A 2012 meta-analysis by Tripkovic et al. in the American Journal of Clinical Nutrition found that vitamin D3 was significantly more effective than D2 at raising and sustaining serum 25(OH)D levels.

 D2 is derived from plants and fungi.
 While it can raise vitamin D levels, it’s less potent, less stable, and metabolized differently.
 The only reason to choose D2 is if you follow a strict vegan diet and cannot find a vegan D3 option (though vegan D3 from lichen is now widely available).